Mohit1310/foodator/README.md

 Video link:- https://youtu.be/9nWcPPHBzMk

-What is Found databinding error(s):
+Found databinding error(s): if your different id have same names it occurs